The Québec maritime Blog

 In itself, Parc national de la Gaspésie has over 100 kilometres (60 miles) of hiking trails.
-It features 25 peaks soaring over 1000 meters on a vast inhabited territory of about 800 square kilometres, making it the Mecca of destinations for mountain hikers in Québec.
+It features 25 peaks soaring over 1000 metres on a vast inhabited territory of about 800 square kilometres, making it the mecca of destinations for mountain hikers in Québec.

 A group of friends, avid hikers, first introduced me to the Parc national de la Gaspésie.
 I was immediately smitten with the Gaspésie region on that first trip.
 For our first hike, we had chosen the Mont-Albert trail, one of the most difficult but also one of the most impressive.

 I thoroughly enjoyed my hike because you can measure your progress as you go along, stopping at the many viewpoints along the trail.
 All efforts to reach the summit, peaking at 1,070 metres, are worth it, because once at the top, the mountain panorama is truly breathtaking and stretches all around to near infinity.
 You feel on top of the world!